RohanSreelesh/StudyBytes/README.md

 cd StudyBytes
 ```

-2. Setup a python virtual environment
+2. Setup a python virtual environment with Python 3.12

 3. Setup and rename "backend/example.env" to "backend/.env"